sahil11129/Projects/TZ Assets/PII extraction - Fine-tuned Models using Watson NLP.md

 ![WS-flow](Screenshots/watson-studio-flow.png)

-This tutorial provides an introduction to IBM Watson NLP, covering the fundamental concepts and guiding you through the process of using <b>pre-trained models</b> and <b>fine-tuning</b> them for PII extraction.
+This tutorial provides an introduction to IBM Watson NLP, covering the fundamental concepts and guiding you through the process of using <b>fine-tuning</b> them for PII extraction.

 # Prerequisites